 Common patterns include:

-Some individuals feel tired all day but still cannot sleep well at night.
+Some individuals feel tired all day but still cannot fall asleep at night.
+Others may sleep long hours but continue to experience cognitive fatigue.

 Why Brain Injury Can Affect Sleep